Experience You Can Trust In Mediation of Your Disputes and Representing Your Interests

 If the parties reach a settlement, the mediator will prepare a Mediated Settlement Agreement (MSA), which outlines the terms and conditions of the settlement to which the parties have agreed.
 Each party must review the MSA with their counsel before signing.
 If the parties concur with the terms of the MSA, each party will sign the agreement.
 The MSA, once signed, is a binding contract between the parties.
 The parties may decide to draft further settlement and release documents in addition to the MSA, to facilitate the settlement.

 Mediations run from 9:00 a.m. to 1:00 p.m. or from 1:30 p.m. to 5:30 p.m.
+If the mediation exceeds the four hour time period by more than one hour, the parties will be charged an additional $175.00 per hour, per party, for each additional hour.

 If a party cancels their mediation 72 hours or less before the mediation, a fee of 50% will be charged to the cancelling party.
 Special circumstances will be considered.